 Few people are truly aware of the importance of a balanced gut for their overall health and wellbeing.
 Some may even be unaware that we have a teeming community of microbes inside us!
 This unseen population of trillions of microbes comprises the gastrointestinal ecosystem that is known as your gut microbiome made up of bacteria, viruses, fungi, and more.
-The gut “flora” (microbes) are referred to by scientists as microbiota.
+The gut “flora” (microbes) is referred to by scientists as microbiota.

 The balance of your microbiota, and overall microbiome health and function, is extremely important, affecting nearly every system in your body.
 An imbalance (often referred to as dysbiosis) of the gut microbiome and microbiota has been connected to many issues in the body including: